ibm-cloud-docs/account/index.md

 You can work with [{{site.data.keyword.Bluemix_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external} to renew your subscription account.

-## Pay as you go with Committed Use pricing model
+## Pay as you go with Committed Use billing model
 {: #commitment-model}

-{{site.data.keyword.cloud_notm}} customers can sign up for the Pay as you go with Committed Use pricing model.
-With this pricing model, you commit to spend a certain amount on {{site.data.keyword.Bluemix_notm}} and you also receive discounts across the platform.
+{{site.data.keyword.cloud_notm}} customers can sign up for the Pay as you go with Committed Use billing model.
+With this billing model, you commit to spend a certain amount on {{site.data.keyword.Bluemix_notm}} and you also receive discounts across the platform.
 You are billed monthly based on your usage and you continue to receive a discount even after you reach your committed amount.
-For more information about the pricing model, see [Pay as you go with Committed Use pricing model](/docs/billing-usage?topic=billing-usage-committed-use).
+For more information about the billing model, see [Pay as you go with Committed Use billing model](/docs/billing-usage?topic=billing-usage-committed-use).

-The pricing model will continue to roll out to new customers worldwide throughout 2021.
-For more information about the availability of the pricing model in your location, contact [{{site.data.keyword.cloud_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external}.
+The billing model will continue to roll out to new customers worldwide throughout 2021.
+For more information about the availability of the billing model in your location, contact [{{site.data.keyword.cloud_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external}.
 {: note}